rednblkx/HomeKey-ESP32/docs/content/setup.md

 ## 2. Connect Your Hardware

-Before flashing, you need to connect your PN532 NFC module to your ESP32 development board.
+Before flashing, you need to connect your NFC module (PN532 or PN7160 / PN7161) to your ESP32 development board.

 * **Using Jumper Wires:** If you're connecting the modules manually, refer to the [NFC Module Wiring](#21-nfc-module-wiring) section below.
-Ensure you connect the correct SPI pins (SCK, MISO, MOSI, SS) and power (VCC/3V3, GND).
-Remember the tip about soldering for the best connectivity!
+Ensure you connect the correct interface pins (SPI for PN532 or SPI + IRQ/VEN for PN7160/PN7161) and power (VCC/3V3, GND).
-* **Using an Integrated PCB Board:** If you have one of the awesome [Integrated PCB Boards](../prerequisites#23-integrated-pcb-boards-optional-but-simpler) then everything should ready but make sure to check for any additional instructions for the board you've chosen.
+* **Using an Integrated PCB Board:** If you have an [Integrated PCB Board](../prerequisites#22-option-b---integrated-pcb-boards), connections are pre-wired.
+Simply select the corresponding hardware preset in the WebUI or Captive Portal.

 ### 2.1.
 NFC Module Wiring

+> [!IMPORTANT]
+> Both the ESP32 and the NFC module must share a common power supply and ground.

 > [!NOTE]
-> Both the ESP32 and the PN532 must use the same power supply to communicate.
+> The default GPIO Pinout scheme can be seen in the WebUI [System section](../configuration#52-hardware-tab) where you can also assign other pins to be used instead.

+#### 2.1.1.
+PN532 Module Wiring (SPI Mode)

-> [!IMPORTANT]
+> [!CAUTION]
-> The PN532 has to be set to SPI mode, not I2C mode.
+> The PN532 must be configured for SPI mode.
-> The common red board has a DIP switch on a cornerside of the board that switches between I2C and SPI mode.
-See the image below for reference.
+> On standard red boards, ensure the DIP switch is set to `0` and `1` (left switch down towards 1, right switch up away from 2).
 > ![PN532 SPI Mode](/images/IMG_4025.jpeg)

-#### 2.1.1.
-Integrated PCB BOARDS

-When using an Integrated PCB, all the physical connections between the PN532 and the ESP32 have already been made, however, you might still have to update the pins used within the firmware from the [WebUI](../configuration#pn532).

-The web interface contains presets for the following boards:

-1. **@lollokara's board (ESP32-C3)**
-    * SS: GPIO6
-    * SCK: GPIO5
-    * MISO: GPIO4
-    * MOSI: GPIO7

-2. **CASmo-NFC**
-    * SS: GPIO5
-    * SCK: GPIO18
-    * MISO: GPIO19
-    * MOSI: GPIO23

-3. **CASmo-NFC-MB-ETH**
-    * SS: GPIO5
-    * SCK: GPIO14
-    * MISO: GPIO12
-    * MOSI: GPIO13

-#### 2.1.2.
-Default GPIO Pinouts

-The default pinout differs depending on the chip variant and they are defined inside [Arduino-ESP32](https://github.com/espressif/arduino-esp32), see the links below.

-> [!NOTE]
-> Custom GPIO Pins can assigned from the [WebUI](../configuration#pn532)

-**Default pinout for ESP32:** [pins_arduino.h](https://github.com/espressif/arduino-esp32/blob/master/variants/esp32/pins_arduino.h)

-**Default pinout for ESP32-C3:** [pins_arduino.h](https://github.com/espressif/arduino-esp32/blob/master/variants/esp32c3/pins_arduino.h)

-**Default pinout for ESP32-C6:** [pins_arduino.h](https://github.com/espressif/arduino-esp32/blob/master/variants/esp32c6/pins_arduino.h)

-**Default pinout for ESP32-S3:** [pins_arduino.h](https://github.com/espressif/arduino-esp32/blob/master/variants/esp32s3/pins_arduino.h)

-Table below is a wiring example using the ESP32:
+Default pinout table for ESP32 with PN532 over SPI:

 | ESP32 Pin | PN532 Pin |
 | :-------- | :-------- |